unclecode/crawl4ai/README.md

 ## ✨ Recent Updates

+- 🔧 **Configurable Crawlers and Browsers**: Simplified crawling with `BrowserConfig` and `CrawlerRunConfig`, making setups cleaner and more scalable.
+- 🔐 **Session Management Enhancements**: Import/export local storage for personalized crawling with seamless session reuse.
+- 📸 **Supercharged Screenshots**: Take lightning-fast, full-page screenshots of very long pages.
+- 📜 **Full-Page PDF Export**: Convert any web page into a PDF for easy sharing or archiving.
 - 🖼️ **Lazy Load Handling**: Improved support for websites with lazy-loaded images.
 The crawler now waits for all images to fully load, ensuring no content is missed.
 - ⚡ **Text-Only Mode**: New mode for fast, lightweight crawling.
 Disables images, JavaScript, and GPU rendering, improving speed by 3-4x for text-focused crawls.
 - 📐 **Dynamic Viewport Adjustment**: Automatically adjusts the browser viewport to fit page content, ensuring accurate rendering and capturing of all elements.